Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Brush guards are made of large brush bristles that are installed in your gutters, blocking debris and allowing water to pass through.
-Brush guards cost around $4.04 per linear foot.
+- Brush guards are made of large brush bristles that are installed in your gutters, allowing water to pass through while blocking debris.
+On average, you can expect to spend $4.04 per linear foot for brush guards.

-- Mesh guards have smaller holes than screen guards and similarly block debris while allowing water to flow through.
-Mesh gutter guards are durable and allow debris to slide off rather than sit on top of your gutters.
+- Mesh guards have smaller holes than screen guards and similarly stop debris while letting water filter through.
+Mesh gutter guards are durable and help debris slide off rather than sit on top of your gutters.
 On average, you can expect to pay $4.06 per linear foot for mesh guards.